-In Eph.
+in Eph.
 6-10-18, we have the Christian soldier fitted out for war, and every Christian should study this passage well.
 The soldier must have the "whole armour" and not just that part that he might like best: "For we wrestle not against flesh and blood."
 As a soldier we should be able to stand our ground, and the way to do that is to have our "loins girt about with truth."
 For protection, we must have on the "breast plate of righteousness" To keep from slipping and losing our balance (back-sliding), we must have our "feet shod with the preparation of the gospel of peace."
 And "above all, take the shield of faith, wherewith we shall be able to quinch all the fiery darts of the wicked."
 This will bring us to a "Thus saith the Lord" for everything we do.
 We must also take the "helmet of salvation," remembering that by "taking heed to ourselves and to the doctrine we shall save ourselves and those who hear us."
 Then as a weapon we must take the "sword of the spirit," which is the word of God.
 Truly this sword is the greatest of all weapons.
 It will answer every purpose; it will defend everything that is right, and it will up-root everything that is wrong.
-For, "the weapons of our warfare pulling down of strong holds."
-The evangelist, as a soldier, should ever be ready to do battle with this sword.
+For, "the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds."
+The evangelist, as a soldier; should ever be ready to do battle with this sword.
 I would rather have one plain passage of the word of God than all the wisdom of the World that you could get together.
 The plain word of God was all that the Lord used to run the devil off the battlefield-(Matt.
 4).

-thee, that thou by them mightest war a good warsome having put away concerning faith have made shipwreck."
+"This charge I commit unto thee, son Timothy, according to the prophecies which went before on thee, that thou by them mightest war a good warfare; holding faith, and a good conscience. which some having put away concerning faith have made shipwreck."
 1 Tim.
 1:18-19.
 "But thou, O man of God, flee from these things (cravings for riches), and follow after righteousness, godliness, faith, love, meekness, and patience."
 "Fight the good fight of faith, lay hold on eternal life."
 The soldier should not fight from a selfish viewpoint, but he must fight for the faith, opposing all wrongs and upholding all that is right.
 When we see a fellow-soldier beginning to weaken under the many darts of the enemy, instead of deserting him, we should remember, "we that are strong ought to bear the infirmities of the weak."
 If one should betray us-turn traitor-that does not justify us in growing weak and becoming discouraged.
 It only means a harder fight for those who remain faithful.

 In carnal combat, the forces at home willingly furnish ammunition and the necessary equipment for the soldiers who fight in the ranks; so it should be in the army of the Lord.
 The Lord's army prevailed as long as Moses held up his hands, but when his hands went down the enemy prevailed.
-So, when Moses' hands were heavy and he could not, by his own strength, hold them up, Aaron and Hur held up his hands, until the battle was won, Exodus 17:8-13.
+So, when Moses' hands were heavy and he could not, by his own strength, hold them up, Aaron and Hur held up his hands, until the battle was won.
+Exodus 17:8-13.